-Synopsis: This course provides exposure to students the fundamentals principles of provide students in understanding engineering mathematics concepts then able to formulate and solve engineering problems.
+Synopsis: Introduction to geomatics engineering, vertical control, horizontal provide students in understanding engineering mathematics concepts then able to formulate and solve engineering problems.

 EBB300/3: Engineering Statistics

 Objective: Strengthening knowledge and skills in mathematical modeling to engineering fundamentals and applications of experimental design such as sampling distributions, data analysis, factorial design, regression and correlation.
 Provide an understanding of the concept of complex numbers.
 Provides approaches to problem solving and mathematical modeling rules.